kevgo/text-runner/textrun-npm/README.md

 <a textrun="create-file">

 In the documentation of this npm package, for example its **README.md** file, we want to document how to install this package.
-It could look like this:
+It would contain a section that looks something like this:

 ```md
 You can install this package like this: